itskel/userguide/docs/source/troubleshooting-faqs.rst

 #.
 Lastly, CounterSocial may be experiencing intermittent issues.
 If the solutions above are not the issue, refresh the page to try again.

 **When I upload my image/video/gif, it doesn't attach to the post.
 What gives?**
-It's likely you are uploading media over the maximum allowable sizes of 8MB for images and 40MB for audio/video, or are uploading an unsupported file type.
+| **A:**It's likely you are uploading media over the maximum allowable sizes of 8MB for images and 40MB for audio/video, or are uploading an unsupported file type.

 **I am missing columns or features from the Desktop version.
-Why are they not displaying?**
+Where are they?**
 | **A:**

 **I am having problems with my PRO subscription.
 How do I get help?**